Why HIPAA Compliance?

 HIPAA Associates works with clients on the breach analysis to determine if they are dealing with a breach of unsecured PHI.
 For incidents that are reportable breaches there are steps and deadlines that one must follow for compliant reporting to the individual and to the Office for Civil Rights.
 Furthermore, we will assist you throughout the process from start to finish on all aspects including mitigation of damages, creating a corrective action plan, drafting notice letters and reporting to the OCR.

 First of all it is important to follow all necessary steps to report a breach successfully to the OCR.
 Breaches vary depending on the facts and circumstances.
-Normally we handle the mandatory notice to the individual and the reporting to the OCR on a case-by-case basis and there may be different reporting deadlines.
 We have the experience to know what information to include in a breach notification letter and in the report to the OCR.
 Additionally, we will guide you through the additional steps that must take place for large breaches that affect 500 or more individuals.
 HIPAA Associates manages breach analysis, notification to the individual(s) affected, mitigation of damages, retraining and reporting to the Office for Civil Rights.

 Any covered entity that handles protected health information (PHI) must be prepared to protect that information.
 This is done by creating and implementing a HIPAA compliance plan with policies and procedures to safeguard PHI.
 The plan will outline the steps you will have to take in the event of a breach.
 This will ensure that all workforce members are properly trained on how to handle PHI in all its forms.

 HIPAA Associates is prepared to create the perfect compliance plan for your organization that has all the necessary policies, procedures and training you will need to keep your PHI safe.